Nintorch/GMoM-disassembly/README.md

 Assembler (64tass) is bundled with the disassembly.
 No installation of other tools required.

-To check if the built ROM is bit-perfect run compare.bat.
+To check if the built ROM is bit-perfect, add the GMoM (USA) ROM into your directory where you unzipped/cloned the disassembly under the name of "rom.nes" and run compare.bat.

 I chose 64tass and not any other popular assembler (asm6 or nesasm) because I want the disassembly to be more "user friendly"